What are Arabica Coffee Beans?

 The two main coffee species

-that are enjoyed all over the world are Coffea Arabica and Coffea Canephora (Robusta).
+that is enjoyed all over the world are Coffea Arabica and Coffea Canephora (Robusta).
 Arabica is divided into two varieties, Typica and Bourbon.
 The latter, Coffea Canephora is known as Robusta.

 Arabica coffee beans are far superior to that of Robusta and this is very apparent in the taste, which is smoother and less acidic than that of its relative.